solvcon/solvcon/README.rst

 ==================

 :author: Yung-Yu Chen <yyc@solvcon.net>
-:copyright: c 2008-2010.
+:copyright: c 2008-2011.

 SOLVCON: a multi-physics software framework for high-fidelity solutions of partial differential equations (PDEs) by hybrid parallelism.

-Python is the primary programming language for constructing SOLVCON.
+SOLVCON primarily uses Python_, but number-crunching is done by C subroutines for speed.
+The mixing-language approach allows PDE solvers to be rapidly developed for massively parallel computing.
+The object-oriented design facilitated by Python makes SOLVCON easy to be systematically extended.
-Number-crunching is performed by high-speed subroutines written in C.  By taking the mixed-language approach, PDE solvers can be rapidly developed and simultaneously utilize hundreds of nodes in a supercomputer by parallel computing.
-SOLVCON is multi-physics, and stocking numerical algorithms and physical models are ready for use in the namespace ``solvcon.kerpak``.
+SOLVCON supports pluggable physical models.
+Stocking ones are accessible in the namespace ``solvcon.kerpak``.

 The default numerical algorithm in SOLVCON is the space-time Conservation Element and Solution Element (CESE_) method, which was originally developed by